jojowashere/Flames-of-resistance/README.md

 ## Game Features

-- Interactive board game with branching paths (similar to Game of Life/Mario Party)
+- Interactive board game with branching paths
 - Character selection with unique abilities from Fahrenheit 451
 - Trivia questions based on the novel
 - Shop system using knowledge points to buy items from the book